CNS

 Autumn woods

 Guests will stay in lodges nestled in the nature sanctuary.
 There are several rooms in each lodge, all with shared bathrooms.
+Accommodations are clean, comfortable, and rustic, with an old-school charm that feels familiar rather than fancy.
+This isn’t a resort: activities and lodging are spread across nearby locations, and there’s no staff on hand to wait on guests.
 Rooms will be assigned on a first come, first serve basis.
 CNS will contact attendees after registration to determine their lodge.

-Check-in starts at 4 p.m. on Wednesday, October 29, followed by dinner and a welcome reception.
-The retreat will conclude at 11 a.m. on Sunday, November 2.
+Check-in starts at 12 p.m.
+(ET) on Wednesday with dinner and a welcome reception in the evening.
+The retreat concludes at 11 a.m.
+(ET) on Sunday.

 Registration includes four nights, three full days, six hands-on cooking classes, and all meals.

-Outside of our cooking classes, attendees will have access to over 3,000 acres of wilderness and hiking trails to explore during their free time.
+Outside of our cooking classes and various group activities, attendees will have access to over 3,000 acres of wilderness and hiking trails to explore during their free time.

 Guests will need to arrange their own transportation to and from the retreat.
-At the retreat, attendees must be able to drive to the various lodges where the cooking classes will take place.
-Please note that the lodges are 4-5 miles apart.
+At the retreat, attendees must be able to drive from their lodges to the Appalachian Forest Museum, where all planned programming will take place.
+Please note that lodges may be as far as 10 miles from the museum.

 If you plan to fly, John Glenn Columbus International Airport (CMH) is approximately 80 miles southwest of the retreat location; the Cincinnati/Northern Kentucky International Airport (CVG) is approximately 85 miles east.
 Both routes offer scenic drives through Ohio’s countryside, taking around 1.5 to 2 hours depending on traffic and road conditions.

-For the October retreat, cancellations received in writing on or before Friday, September 26, will be refunded the full registration fee, less a 10% administrative fee.
+Cancellations received in writing on or before the dates listed below will be refunded the full registration fee, less a 10% administrative fee.
 No refunds will be issued thereafter.
 Substitute participants will be accepted up to the start date of the event.

 Registration is $1395 for single occupancy and $1195 per person for double occupancy.
 This includes: